microsoft/PR-Metrics/README.md

 ## Inputs

-You will need to set the environment variable `SYSTEM_ACCESSTOKEN` to a Personal Access Token (PAT) with at least the 'repos' scope.
+You will need to set the environment variable `PR_Metrics_Access_Token` to a Personal Access Token (PAT) with at least the 'repos' scope.
 Instructions on creating a new PAT can be found [here][githubpat].
+Alternatively, you can use the in-built `GITHUB_TOKEN`.

 It is also recommended that you set `continue-on-error: true` as a failure within the action should not break your pipelines and prevent code development.